nuxt-community/composition-api/docs/content/en/getting-started/gotchas.md

 If you are declaring refs in the global state of your application - such as within plugins or in state/store files (for example, as a replacement for Vuex) - you should be aware that these refs are persisted across requests when your site is in production mode.

-You should take especial care with declaring refs in this way.
+You should take special care with declaring refs in this way.

 <alert type="info">